 1. Chemical Compatibility

 Theoretically, acetone should be a compatible solvent for PLA.
-It bases on the fact that acetone is an organic solvent and that PLA is an organic polymer.
+It is based on the fact that acetone is an organic solvent and that PLA is an organic polymer.
 The solubility of lactide (the monomers of PLA) in acetone has been relatively well-documented.
 It follows the “like dissolves like” rule of chemistry.

 However, the real-world application of this concept is not that simple.
 When lactide monomers come together to form a PLA polymer, they become much more chemically stable.
 In this form, PLA is no longer as easily dissolvable by acetone.
 This stability becomes even more enhanced when PLA shifts from amorphous to a more crystalline structure.